SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # REST

-REPP uses the REST semantics, each HTTP method is assigned a distinct behaviour, section (#http-method) provides a overview of each the behaviour assinged to each method.
-REPP requests are expressed by using a URL refering to a resource, an HTTP method, zero or more HTTP headers and a optional message body containing the EPP request message.
+REPP uses the REST semantics, each HTTP method is assigned a distinct behaviour, section (#http-method) provides a overview of the behaviour assinged to each method.
+REPP requests are expressed by using a URL refering to a resource, a HTTP method, HTTP headers and an optional message body containing the EPP request message.

 <!--TODO ISSUE 10: allow for out of order processing -->
 An REPP HTTP message body MUST contain at most a single EPP request or response.
 HTTP requests MUST be processed independently of each other and in the same order as received by the server.

-When using an HTTP version where the TCP connection is not reused, the client MAY use the "Connection" header to request for the server not to close the existing connection, so it can be re-used for future requests.
+When using a HTTP version where the TCP connection is not reused, the client MAY use the "Connection" header to request for the server not to close the existing connection, so it can be re-used for future requests.
 The server MAY choose not to honor this request.

 ## Method Definition {#http-method}

 REPP commands MUST be executed by using an HTTP method on a resource identified by an URL.
 The server MUST support the following methods.

 - GET: Request a representation of a object resource or a collection of resources
 - PUT: Update an existing object resource
+- PATCH: Partially update an existing object resource
 - POST: Create a new object resource
 - DELETE: Delete an existing object resource
 - HEAD: Check for the existence of an object resource